Team of accountants analyzing financial statements

 4. Statement of Functional Expenses

-The last of the four essential financial statements, the statement of functional expenses, is unique to nonprofits.
-In most accounting systems, expenditures are typically recorded as natural expenses, which are based on the nature of the payment.
-Most for-profit organizations stop there, but nonprofits have to go one step further and reorganize their costs based on their function in furthering the organization’s mission, which are known as functional expenses.
+As mentioned previously, the last of the four essential financial statements, the statement of functional expenses, is unique to nonprofits.
+In most accounting systems, expenditures are recorded as natural expenses, which are based on the nature of the payment.
+For-profit organizations generally stop there, but nonprofits go one step further and reorganize their costs based on how each expenditure furthers their mission.

 The statement of functional expenses is a matrix-style report with natural expense categories listed on the horizontal axis and functional expense categories on the vertical axis.
 While the natural expenses included in this statement will vary by organization, the three standard categories of functional expenses are:

-- Program costs.
-These are also unique to each nonprofit based on its mission, but the term refers to any directly cause-related expenses.
-For example, an environmental conservation organization would include the costs of hosting educational workshops on natural resource protection and coordinating beach cleanup days in their program expenses.
+• Program costs.
+These are also unique to each nonprofit based on its mission, but the category covers any expenses that are directly cause-related.
+For example, an environmental conservation organization may include the costs of hosting educational workshops on natural resource protection and coordinating beach cleanup days among its program expenses.

-- Administrative costs.
-These expenses are necessary to keep your organization running day to day.
-They include staff compensation, rent, utilities, and office supplies, among other expenditures.
+• Administrative costs.
+These expenses are necessary to keep your organization running day-to-day.
+They include staff compensation, rent, utilities, and office equipment, among other expenditures.

-- Fundraising costs.
-Bringing in revenue for your nonprofit usually comes with upfront expenses.
-Spending on event planning, marketing, software to run your campaigns, and fundraising consultant fees would all fall into this category.
+• Fundraising costs.
+Bringing in revenue for your nonprofit often comes with upfront expenses.
+Spending on event planning, marketing, specialized software, and fundraising consulting fees would all fall into this category.

-Keep in mind that some natural expenses might need to be divided across multiple functional expense categories, as they are in this example:
+Keep in mind that some natural expenses may need to be divided across multiple functional expense categories, as they are in this example:

 How to Create Financial Statements for Your Nonprofit